top of page

 a.
 This verb refers to a lie that someone told.

 b.
-It refers to food, like a hamburger, that was big.
+It refers to food, such as a hamburger, that is large.

 c.
 This sentence was another way to say, “That’s too bad.”